dtgazmuri/SoftwareEngineering/Retrospective/SPG_Retrospective3.md

     - Security: A
     - Maintainability: A

-NOTE: out policy is to remedy at all Critics and Major issues, and ignore minor.
+NOTE: our policy is to remedy at all Critics and Major issues, and ignore minor.

 ## ASSESSMENT